EV-MariaDB

 =item charset => $name

 Character set name (e.g., C<utf8mb4>).
-This controls both result encoding
+Controls both result encoding

 and how string parameters are interpreted by the server.
-If you bind
+To round-trip

 =item init_command => $sql